Lewis Walpole Library

 Farmington, CT

 The Lewis Walpole Library is a research library for eighteenth century studies and the prime source for the study of Horace Walpole and his world.
-As a department of the Yale University Library, it contains a significant collection of books, manuscr
+As a department of the Yale University Library, it contains a significant collection of books, manuscripts, prints, drawings, and paintings housed in an historic frame house in Farmington, Connecticut.

-The Lewis Walpole Library is a research library for eighteenth century studies and the prime source for the study of Horace Walpole and his world.
-As a department of the Yale University Library, it contains a significant collection of books, manuscripts, prints, drawings, and paintings housed in a historic frame house in Farmington, Connecticut.
-The Library engaged in a major building renovation and barn addition that provides a new reading room, classroom, office space and gallery.
-The landscape plan integrates the new building programs, gardens, parking, circulation and drainage into the rural and historic context.
+The Library is engaged in a major building renovation and “ barn” addition that will provide a new reading room, a classroom, office space and gallery.
+The landscape plan integrates the new building programs, gardens, parking, circulation and drainage into the rural and historic townscape.
 The farmhouse character of the house and barn is reinforced by a simple landscape of straight paths, trees planted in orchard form and long rows of shrubs.
 A vegetated retention basin on the side of the barn captures roof and site runoff in a low-tech manner appropriate to the setting.
-Two large shade trees are protected and incorporated into parking areas by the use of permeable gravel paving that minimized root zone excavation during construction.
+Two large shade trees are protected and incorporated into parking areas by the use of permeable gravel paving that minimize root zone excavation during construction.

 Collaborators